-Sydney Pollack, the director of several critical and box office successes of the 1960s, 1970s, and 1980s, died earlier today in the Los Angeles suburb of Pacific Palisades.
-He was 73.
+Sydney Pollack, the director of several critical and box office successes of the 1960s, 1970s, and 1980s, died at age 73 in the Los Angeles suburb of Pacific Palisades.

 Pollack began his show business career on the stage and later moved on to television, where he directed episodes of several series including The Fugitive and The Alfred Hitchcock Hour.
 During his 40-year film career, he directed less than two dozen features.

 Among his best-known efforts are the searing socio-psychological drama They Shoot Horses, Don’t They?
 (1969), which deservedly earned him and star Jane Fonda their first Academy Award nominations; the romantic melo The Way We Were (1973), whose weak political overtones were glossed over by Robert Redford’s face and by Barbra Streisand’s voice singing the popular title song; the gender-bending Tootsie (1982), which earned Pollack and star Dustin Hoffman Academy Award nominations; and Out of Africa (1985), the Oscar-winning epic-ish romantic drama starring Meryl Streep as Danish author Karen Blixen (a.k.a.
 Isak Dinesen) and Redford as her doomed lover.